Table of Contents

 Esther 4:16 Voice

 Esther didn’t stop being afraid.
 Instead, she chose to act despite her fear, and rallied her friends and family around her to pray for her as she spoke to the king.
-If you keep reading her story, you’ll see that Esther does in fact speak to the king and saves her people.
-Even though she kept being afraid, she pushed through anyway because her faith in the purpose for which God chose her was greater than her fear.
+If you keep reading her story, you’ll see that Esther did in fact speak to the king and save her people.
+Even though she kept being afraid, she learned to trust that the purpose for which God had chosen her was worth the risk.

 Pause and reflect

-- What fears hold you back from taking action?
+- What fears hold me back from taking action?

 Further study